 A: Whatever you are comfortable with…by phone or by email.

 Q: This is my first time in therapy and I’m not sure what to expect or how this process should begin.
-What should I be asking?
+What questions should I ask when starting therapy?

 Q: Do I need to be prepared with anything for my first visit?

 A: There is nothing you need to bring or prepare, unless the act of preparing what you want to say helps you to feel organized or in control, but this is not necessary.
 If you have questions about my practice or your therapy, I am happy to answer them in session if they were not addressed prior to the session.

 A: This really depends on your needs and the severity of the issues you plan on improving.
 I am not one to keep clients in therapy longer than necessary.
 I like to keep it as an open discussion so that we can track progress and determine what’s best for you.

 A: CBT therapy sessions are 45-50 minutes.
 This is generally considered standard across NYC psychotherapists.

 Q: Can I bring my boyfriend, girlfriend or spouse with me to a session if I think it will help?

 A: In some situations, it does make sense to have your significant other attend a session or a series of sessions.
 It really depends on the dynamics of the couple.
 For some people, it works better to make a referral for couples therapy, but for others, it can be quite effective to have the input of the significant other.
 Some people begin therapy seeking individual counseling and then realize that the time would be most productive in the format of couples therapy.

 Q: I am very embarrassed about what I need to discuss.
 What should I do?